The Complete Bird Perch Health Guide

 Proper maintenance extends the life of your perches and keeps your bird safe.
 Follow these essential steps.

 Clean perches weekly with warm water and a stiff brush.
 For deeper cleaning, use a diluted vinegar solution (1 part vinegar to 10 parts water).
+Never use chemical cleaners.
 Allow to dry completely before returning to the cage.

-Rotate perches regularly to give your bird variety and allow time for thorough cleaning.
-Having 2-3 sets of perches makes this easy.
+Rotate perches regularly to give your bird variety and allow time for thorough cleaning and drying.
+Having 2-3 sets of perches makes this easy and ensures your bird always has clean options.

-Check perches regularly for signs of wear, splintering, or mold.
-Replace any perches that show damage or have become too smooth from wear.
+Check perches weekly for signs of wear, splintering, mold, or excessive smoothing.
+Replace any perches that show damage.
+A perch that has become too smooth from wear no longer provides the texture your bird needs.

-Place perches at varying heights and positions.
+Place perches at varying heights and positions throughout the cage.
 Avoid placing them directly over food or water dishes.
-Ensure your bird has room to spread their wings.
+Ensure your bird has room to spread wings fully from each perch position.

 Choosing the Right Perch Size

-The ideal perch diameter varies based on your bird's species.
-Use this guide to ensure proper fit.
+The ideal perch diameter varies by species.
+Use this guide to ensure proper fit, and always provide multiple diameters.

 | Bird Size | Examples | Perch Diameter |